Wilto/wilto-makes-food/_src/articles/sourdough-starter.md

 Now, if you’re the sort who sets calendar reminders for things in your life: feed it once a week.
 If you’re a few days over, no harm done; Rortugal has been surprisingly difficult to kill, and so too is yours, I’ll wager.
 If freezing it or [drying it in the sun](https://www.breadexperience.com/drying-sourdough-starter/) won’t kill it, neither will forgetting to refresh it for a couple of days.

-If you, like me, _aren’t_ the type to set a calendar reminder, even for things like social events and basic professional responsibilities: here’s my “is it time to refresh Rortugal” checklist: does it feel like it has been a week?
+If you, like me, _aren’t_ the type to set a calendar reminder, even for things like social events and basic professional responsibilities: here’s my “is it time to refresh Rortugal” checklist: does it feel like it has been a week, possibly, and does Rortugal look hungry?
 If so: feed Rortugal.
 Hasn’t failed me yet.

 There are really only a few things to look out for: colors (other than a little gray on the surface), and alcohol pooling on the surface.
 Changing color means something has contaminated it, like mold—I’ve read that there’s a good chance it’ll spring back if you scoop out a normal-looking portion and refresh it.
 It hasn’t happened to me, so I can’t vouch there.
 Clear liquid pooling on the surface of the starter—alcohol, produced by the yeast breaking down the sugars in the flour—just means that it’s overdue for feeding.
 Pour the alcohol off, refresh it as usual, and you’ll be back in business.

 ### Putting It To Use

-Now, the above routine means you’re gonna be left with 200 G. of sourdough cast-off every week, which rules.
+Now, the above routine means you’re gonna be left with ~200 G. of sourdough cast-off every week, which rules.
 You can use it as a pre-ferment—say, throw it in some [pizza dough](/recipes/pizza-dough) or a batch of [waffles](/recipes/waffles).
 Foist it on a friend; tell ’em I sent you.
 Start a food blog Patreon.

 Or—and this part is key—make bread with it.